 When it comes to choosing a rewards credit card, most of us opt for those that offer straight cash back.
 After all, it’s cash — you can use it on anything.
 If you’ve got your sights set on free travel, however, a travel rewards credit card may be a better deal.

-For applicants with superior credit, Pam recommends the Chase Sapphire Preferred card, which at the time of publication was offering 40,000 bonus travel points (worth up to $500) if you spend $3,000 on the card within three months of opening your account.
+For applicants with superior credit, Pam recommends the Chase Sapphire Preferred Card, which at the time of publication was offering 50,000 bonus travel points (worth up to $625 if redeemed through Chase Ultimate Rewards) if you spend $4,000 on purchases with the card within the first three months of opening your account.

 The Capital One Venture and VentureOne credit cards are good alternatives if you don’t have top-tier credit, Keystone says.